-At Stanford Sierra Youth & Families (SSYAF), we are committed to fostering a culture that celebrates and embraces diversity, equity, and inclusion.
-This includes creating a workplace and environment that is welcoming and inclusive of different cultures, worldviews, and lived experiences.
-We know that having varied perspectives and strong community partnerships help generate better ideas and outcomes as it relates to advancing our mission to transform lives by nurturing permanent connections and empowering families to solve challenges together, so every child can thrive.
+At Stanford Sierra Youth & Families (SSYAF), we are committed to fostering a culture that celebrates and embraces diversity, equity and inclusion.
+This includes creating a workplace and environment that is welcoming and inclusive of different cultures, worldviews and lived experiences, and supporting the development and implementation of policies and practices that support all protected classes of people.

 It is the policy of Stanford Sierra Youth & Families that all clients/families be treated with respect, dignity and courtesy regardless of age, disability, cultural and linguistic background, race, gender, sexual orientation, socio-economic status, and religious or spiritual beliefs.